WordPress is an open source content management system (CMS) that has been available since 2003.

 Key features

 Wix is built around an interesting “templates” idea, which lets users choose a base design and then add whatever they need on top of it.
-There are over 800 free templates available, and more can be accessed if you’re willing to pay for a premium design.

 Once you have a template set up, then you can add a range of “apps” to your site to improve its functionality.

 Apps can do anything from implementing a Live Chat feature to transforming your site into an eCommerce store.
-There are around 200 apps available – some are free but others may requrie a subscription or one-off payment to use.

-Wix also provides users with a free domain, meaning they can get their website on the internet without any extra charges.
+Wix also provides users with a free domain, meaning they can get their own website on the internet without any extra charges.

-However, using this version of Wix means that adverts will be placed on your website which you can’t control.
+However, using this free version of Wix means that adverts will be placed on your website which you can’t control.

 If you’re going to be using your website professionally, then it’s likely that you’ll want to upgrade to a paid plan to remove the ads.